 I built saavos because I kept watching founders pay $150/month for Botpress or $0/month for something that didn't work.
 The $19-$39 tier is genuinely viable for the job most indie founders need done: website FAQ deflection, trained on your docs, embedded in under 20 minutes.

 Every product in this table does that job.
 The differentiation is on source breadth, model choice, and channel coverage.
-If those dimensions don't matter for your use case, start with the lowest price — test on the free tier, check the conversation logs after two weeks, and upgrade only when you have evidence you're hitting a cap.
+If those dimensions don't matter for your use case, start with the lowest price — test on the no-card preview, check the conversation logs after two weeks, and upgrade only when you have evidence you're hitting a cap.

-Try saavos free — no card, no time limit, 50 messages/month to test on your actual docs.
+Preview saavos — no card, no time limit, dashboard preview to test on your actual docs.

-Related reading: saavos vs Chatbase vs FastBots: an honest 2026 comparison · AI chatbot pricing comparison 2026: what your $19 actually buys · Botpress vs saavos 2026: pricing breakdown for indie founders
+Related reading: saavos vs Chatbase vs FastBots: an honest 2026 comparison · AI chatbot pricing comparison 2026: what entry-tier chatbot pricing actually buys · Botpress vs saavos 2026: pricing breakdown for indie founders